shaw1331/contactManagement/README.md

 ### Servers

 There are two servers
-* server.js &emsp lmao
+* server.js     -   connected to DB
-* serverAuth.js
+* serverAuth.js -   authorization

 ### API functions